kartonfarkas/api_docs/source/suite/emails/email_list.rst

 Listing Email Campaigns
 =======================

-Returns the list of all the email campaigns or the data of a campaign if it is specified with its ID.
+Returns a list of all available email campaigns, or the data of a campaign if it is specified with its ID.
+It also lists selected campaigns by using optional parameters to limit the results, e.g. all campaigns launched until a given date.

 Endpoint
 --------